-The third-trimester checklist: 7 things to do before your baby's due date
+Third-trimester: 7 things to do before baby's due date

 You might be feeling nervous and excited right now, as your baby's due date approaches.
 You’ve probably attended pre-natal classes to prepare you for labour, and learn how to look after your new baby.
 And, of course, you might have even picked a baby name.